barryvdh/laravel-elfinder/readme.md

 Remember to publish the assets after each update (or add the command to your post-update-cmd in composer.json)

-You can now add the routes for elFinder to your routes.php

-    Route::group(array('before' => 'auth'), function()
-        {
-            \Route::get('elfinder', 'Barryvdh\Elfinder\ElfinderController@showIndex');
-            \Route::any('elfinder/connector', 'Barryvdh\Elfinder\ElfinderController@showConnector');
-        });

-Offcourse you can define your own filters/routes if you want.
+Routes are added in the ElfinderServiceProvider.
+You can set the group parameters for the routes in the configuration.
+You can change the prefix or filter/middleware for the routes.
+If you want full customisation, you can extend the ServiceProvider and override the `map()` function.

 ### Configuration

 The default configuration requires a directory called 'files' in the public folder.
 You can change this by publishing the config file.

-    php artisan config:publish barryvdh/laravel-elfinder
+    php artisan vendor:publish

-In your app/config/packages/barryvdh/laravel-elfinder, you can change the default folder, the access callback or define your own roots.
+In your config/elfinder.php, you can change the default folder, the access callback or define your own roots.

+### Using Filesystem disks

+Laravel 5 has the ability to use Flysystem adapters as local/cloud disks.
+You can add those disks to elFinder, using the `disks` config.

+This examples adds the `local` disk and `my-disk`:

+    'disks' => [
+        'local',
+        'my-disk' => [
+            'URL' => url('to/disk'),
+            'alias' => 'Local storage',
+        ]
+    ],

+You can add an array to provide extra options, like the URL, alias etc. [Look here](https://github.com/Studio-42/elFinder/wiki/Connector-configuration-options-2.1#root-options) for all options.
+Also see [elfinder-flysystem-driver](https://github.com/barryvdh/elfinder-flysystem-driver) for [Glide](http://glide.thephpleague.com/) usage.

 ### TinyMCE 4.x

-You can add tinyMCE integration by adding the following route:
+You can add tinyMCE integration with the following action:

-    \Route::get('elfinder/tinymce', 'Barryvdh\Elfinder\ElfinderController@showTinyMCE4');
+    'Barryvdh\Elfinder\ElfinderController@showTinyMCE4'

 In the TinyMCE init code, add the following line: